ssDhp/bt-Pico/README.md

 ### Hardware Checks

+Check LEDs on modules to see if modules are working correctly

 1. NEO-6M
    - No blinking - Searching for satellites
    - Blink every 1 second - Position fix found (Module can "see" enough satelittes)
+2. SIM800L
+   - Blink every 1s - Module is seaching for a network
+   - Blink every 2s - Data connection is active
+   - Blink every 3s - Module is connected to a network and can receive/send